cmsc330spring24/cmsc330spring24/projects/project0.md

 ### Verify Setup

-To verify that you have the correct versions installed, run `public.sh` in this directory.
+To verify that you have the correct versions installed, run `./public.sh` in this directory.
 You should not get any errors.

 *This will create a file called `p0.report`*.  **Push your changes onto GitHub.** Then, submit this file by running `submit` in the project folder.
 You will have to enter your credentials.
 Alternatively, you can manually submit